kcyu1993/beta-kubernetes/README.md

 0. Clone this repo
 1. Request an account to the support (support-icit@epfl.ch)
 2. If you plan to use a shared storage, request a volume  to the support
-3. Install and Set Up kubectl - https://kubernetes.io/docs/tasks/tools/install-kubectl/
+3. Install and Set Up [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
     * Install kubectl binary via curl (Follow the instruction).
     * `mkdir ~/.kube/`
     * `mv config ~/.kube/` where `config` is the configuration file sent by EPFL IT.